The Bankrate promise

 The bottom line

-There is a lot of misinformation floating around about secured credit cards, including what happens to your deposit after you’ve moved on from a secured credit card account.
+There is some misinformation floating around about secured credit cards, including what happens to your deposit after you’ve moved on from a secured credit card account.
 The truth is that secured credit cards are a great way to help consumers build credit, and as long as your account is in good standing, you’ll get your secured credit card security deposit back when you’ve closed the secured credit card or upgraded to one of your issuer’s unsecured credit cards.